nicolaDeCristofaro/Execution_on_VMcluster_on_Cloud/README.md

 It can be seen that such a procedure could be very tedious.
 For this reason, through the Java SDK made available by the various cloud providers, I have created this project that allows you to automatically perform all the operations described above.

-## Example: Matrix-Vector Multiplication execution on VM cluster on Cloud
+## Use case: Matrix-Vector Multiplication

 - **Input:** A matrix **A** of size m x n and a vector **x** of length n
 - **Output:** the product of the matrix by the vector denoted as <br>